srikanthsurikanti/pianopaypal/README.md

 This project demonstrates a dynamic checkout payment flow, where the calling page does not include any code specific to a given payment provider.

-The service, on receipt of a checkout request, based on the agency id in that request object (for now, could be a header), will return a query object, similar to an Ajax payload, that the client page can use to redirect the user to the provider's checkout page (hosted payment page), independent of our services, and is thus PCI-compliant.
+The service, on receipt of a checkout request, uses the supplied agency id (for now, request object, but could be a header), will return a query object, similar to an Ajax payload, that the client page can use to redirect the user to the provider's checkout page (hosted payment page), independent of our services, and is thus PCI-compliant.

 ## Checkout Payment Request
 ### `POST /pianoforte/api/payment/checkout`